 What Is Mindfulness?

-At its core, mindfulness promotes living in present and being aware of your actions.
+At its core, mindfulness works like psychic reading and promotes living in present and being aware of your actions.
 This state of being helps diminish disordered thoughts and behaviors that can exacerbate eating disorder symptoms and complicate the process of becoming recovered.
 The simple act of committing to being mindful can remove the tendency to go into autopilot and engage in avoidance activities.

 Mindfulness surrounds the simple act of directly experiencing life and all that comes with it.
 Each moment and the sensations that come with it are recognized and appreciated for what they are and the messages they convey.
 It is also a deeper awareness of thoughts, feelings and bodily sensations that occur throughout the day.
 With mindfulness, it is important to simply witness the event and sensations without judgment.